overture-stack/prelude/README.md

 1. Uncommenting OpenSearch service in `docker-compose.yml`
 2. Updating environment variables to use `OPENSEARCH_*` instead of `ELASTICSEARCH_*`
-3. Updating Arranger `ES_HOST` to point to OpenSearch
+3. Updating Arranger `ES_HOST` to point to OpenSearch (These variables will be renamed for the Arranger update)
-4. Updating deployment scripts to use OpenSearch service scripts (these have already be made)
+4. Updating deployment scripts to use OpenSearch service scripts (these have already be made and can be found in the service script folder)
 5. Rebuilding: `make reset && make demo`

 Both services use identical resource allocation and the same `index-data` volume name for easy migration.